RSS Feed

 Who knew I’d get stood up in Spain?
 One thing to be stood up at the movies – but Spain?

-I’d planned to meet a girlfriend in Madrid, then we’d fly to Granada to meet our hiking group.
+I’d planned to meet a friend in Madrid, then we’d fly to Granada to meet our hiking group.
 There were clues that this might not come to pass – oh, for example, when she said: Now if I’m not in Madrid when you land, don’t wait for me – catch your plane to Granada.
 But of course, who thinks this means: Guess what, I’m not coming!

-Saturday, Sept 30:
+Saturday, Sept 30

 Never hear from Diane.